tieberghien/snow_crash/level04/Ressources/README.md

 ### Exploit

 Some Perl scripting going on in this stage...
 First, go to your localhost:4747, as indicated by the script.
 Perl's CGI has one major vunerability: calling [param()](https://metacpan.org/pod/distribution/CGI/lib/CGI.pod#Fetching-the-value-or-values-of-a-single-named-parameter) as it is possible to inject other param keys and values into your code if you don't sanitize user input.
-This is exactly what's going on with this script, as no input is filtered or denied whatsoever.
-It is therefore possible to inject the command `getflag` into paramater "x".
+This is exactly what's going on with this script, as no input is filtered or denied whatsoever, much like [XSS attack](https://www.perl.com/pub/2002/02/20/css.html/) It is therefore possible to inject the command `getflag` into paramater "x".

 > http://[YOUR_IP_ADRESS]:4747/?x=\`getflag\`